rhysma/AWSResources/AWSDeveloperCertificationNotes/dev_lambda.md

 Deployment options:
 * zip archive - choose a runtime when you create the function.
 Compress files for application code and dependencies and upload them to lambda
      * Use the lambda console editor - if your code does not required libraries other than AWS
-     * Upload from your IDE - used when your code requires custom libraries
+     * Upload from your IDE - used when your code requires custom libraries (50 MB limit)
      * Compress and upload to an S3 bucket.
 You can then provide lambda with the bucket information.
 * Container image - Choose a runtime and linux distro when creating the image.
 Package your code and dependencies as a container image.
 Upload the image to your container registry that is hosted on the Elastic Container Registry